The Five Star Advantage

 - Camera or video camera and film

 On occasion it can happen.
-However, our twin hull catamaran is one of the most stable vessels in the industry and thereby minimizes motion sickness.
+However, our twin hull catamarans are one of the most stable vessels in the industry and thereby minimizes motion sickness.
+Salish Shadow is a faster vessel but still very stable.
 If you find yourself more susceptible to motion sickness we recommend you take your preferred medicine at least an hour prior to departure.
 Please feel free to check with our office the day of to find out what the water conditions are like that day in anticipation of tour.

-Our vessel is also equipped with life rafts, life belts and all equipment required by Transport Canada.
+Our vessels are also equipped with all necessary safetyequipment required by Transport Canada.

 There is storage space available at the office for larger items such as suitcases.
 Smaller bag/day packs can be taken on-board the vessel.
 Please talk to our office if you need any items storing.